 Many women find that breast reconstruction after mastectomy is one of the most demoralizing, difficult, and disappointing parts of breast cancer treatment.
 It has meant months of chest wall expansion and a mandatory second surgery to swap the expanders for permanent implants.
 And after two surgeries, patients may be left with reconstructed breasts disfigured by large, unsightly scars.

-Dr. Cassileth's study was published in the Annals of Plastic Surgery: Click to view abstract (PDF)
+Dr. Cassileth's study on this procedure was published in the Annals of Plastic Surgery: Click to view abstract (PDF)

 A study revealed that a nipple sparing mastectomy is as safe as the more radical surgeries.
 Click to read.